On equivariant topological modular forms: Representablity by genuine equivariant spectra

-The $\OO_{\Ef}$-module $\OO_{\Ef}(-e_n)$ is invertible. \end{lemma} \begin{proof} As $e_n$ is affine, we can compute $\pi_*(e_n)_*\OO_{\Ef[n]}$ as $(e_n)_*\pi_*\OO_{\Ef[n]}$ (cf.\ \cite[Lemma 2.8]{MeierLevel}, where the separatedness can be circumvented, e.g.\ by the use of hypercovers).
-Here, we abuse notation to denote by $e_n$ also the map of underlying classical stacks.
-As the underlying map of the multiplication map $[n]\colon \Ef \to \Ef$ is flat, the underlying stack of $\Ef[n]$ is precisely the $n$-torsion in the underlying elliptic curve of $\Ef$.
+The $\OO_{\Ef}$-module $\OO_{\Ef}(-e_n)$ is invertible. \end{lemma} \begin{proof} As $e_n$ is affine, we can compute $\pi_*(e_n)_*\OO_{\Ef[n]}$ as $(e_n)_*\pi_*\OO_{\Ef[n]}$.\footnote{A reference is \cite[Lemma 2.8]{MeierLevel}, at least if the underlying Deligne--Mumford stack of $\Ef$ is separated.
+The separatedness assumption is only used at the top of p.1314 of loc.\ cit.\ and can be circumvented by choosing a hypercover of $\Ef$ by disjoint unions of affines.
+Note that all sheaves of abelian groups satisfy hyperdescent.} Here, we abuse notation to denote by $e_n$ also the map of underlying classical stacks.
+As the underlying map of the multiplication map $[n]\colon \Ef \to \Ef$ is flat by \cite[Theorem 2.3.1]{K-M85}, the underlying stack of $\Ef[n]$ is precisely the $n$-torsion in the underlying elliptic curve of $\Ef$ (cf.\ \cite[Lemma B.3]{MeierLevel}).

 By definition, the map $\wEllT(S^0) \to \wEllT(\T/\T[n]_+)$ agrees with the canonical map $\OO_{\Ef} \to (e_n)_*\OO_{\Ef[n]}$.
 By the above, the map $\pi_0\OO_{\Ef} \to (e_n)_*\pi_0\OO_{\Ef[n]}$ is surjective as the underlying map of $\Ef[n] \to \Ef$ is a closed immersion.
 Moreover, by \cref{prop:functoriality} we can reduce to the universal case of the universal oriented elliptic curve over $\Mf = \Mf_{\Ell}^{\mathrm{or}}$ (see \cite{LurEllII}), where both source and target of $\OO_{\Ef} \to (e_n)_*\OO_{\Ef[n]}$ are even-periodic and thus the map $\OO_{\Ef} \to (e_n)_*\OO_{\Ef}$ is surjective on homotopy groups in all degrees.
 In particular, its fiber $\wEllT(S^{\rho^{\tensor n}})$ is also even-periodic and its $\pi_0$ agrees with the kernel of $\pi_0\OO_{\Ef} \to (e_n)_*\pi_0\OO_{\Ef[n]}$, i.e.\ the ideal sheaf associated with the underlying map of $e_n$.
 As this sheaf is invertible, so is $\wEllT(S^{\rho^{\tensor n}})$. \end{proof}